-The Certificate II in Spoken and Written English builds your English language skills to participate in a range of community contexts and communicate with classmates, friends and employers.
+The Certificate II in Spoken and Written English builds on English language skills so that graduates can participate in a range of community contexts and communicate with classmates, friends, and employers.

 This course is delivered on campus.